cairo-book/cairo-book/src/ch01-02-hello-world.md

 Second, the `print()` function called is a method from the trait `PrintTrait`.
 This trait is imported from the Cairo core library, and it defines how to print values to the screen for different data types.
 In our case, our text is defined as a "short string", which is an ASCII string that can fit in Cairo's basic data type, which is the `felt252` type.
 By calling `Hello, world!'.print()`, we're calling the `print()` method of the `felt252` implementation of the `PrintTrait` trait.

-Third, you see the `'Hello, world!'` short string.
+Third, you see the `'Hello, World!'` short string.
 We pass this short string as an argument to `print()`, and the short string is printed to the screen.

 Fourth, we end the line with a semicolon (`;`), which indicates that this